lundquistlab/biostats-2018/README.md

     RStudio.
 For example: <code>Open example.r</code> and it will open in the built-in text editor (top left)
     ![Example.r](screenshots/macos/R_example.png)
-10. Frequently, content will be added and updated in the repository.
+10. Content will be added and updated in the repository frequently.
 To download the new content, you simply need to
     <code>Pull</code> the code from the repository.
 Do this by
     navigating to <code>Tools > Version Control > Pull Branches</code>
     ![Pull branches](screenshots/macos/pull_branches.png)